Libyan forces say they captured part of Sabha

 On Monday, NTC forces were unable to approach the northern gate of Bani Walid, 150 km (95 miles) southeast of Tripoli, to attack the town because of heavy gunfire from Gaddafi loyalists.

-"There is a lack of organisation so far.
+"There is a lack of organization so far.
 Infantrymen are running in all directions," said Zakaria Tuham, a senior fighter with a Tripoli-based unit.

 Many fighters spoke of tension between units drawn from Bani Walid itself and those from other parts of the country.